louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 At any point in time, the Flexicast QUIC source MAY decide to unilaterally remove a receiver from a flexicast flow, by sending an FC_STATE frame with the LEAVE action.

-Reasons to decide on the source-side to remove receivers from the flexicast flow include:
+There are two reasons to decide on the source-side to remove receivers from the flexicast flow:
 - A receiver is a bottleneck on the flexicast flow, i.e., the bit-rate of the flexicast flow becomes too low because of this receiver.
   In that case, the bottleneck receiver is removed from the specific flexicast flow.
 The source can continue distributing the content either through the unicast path with this receiver, or by letting the receiver join another flexicast flow.